-Insurance revenue grew by EUR 88.6 million, driven by premium growth, particularly in the non-life business, where it increased by EUR 72.3 million due to price increases resulting from claims inflation and due to organic growth.
-In the reinsurance segment, revenue increased by EUR 11.2 million due to growth in non-proportional reinsurance premiums.
-In the life segment, revenue increased by EUR 4.9 million due to growth in gross premiums and a shift in the portfolio composition towards life risk insurance products.
-These products have a higher share of premiums counted as insurance revenue compared to those with a savings component.
+Insurance revenue grew by EUR 103.7 million, driven by premium growth, particularly in the non-life business, where it increased by EUR 99.7 million due to price increases necessitated by claims inflation and due to organic growth.
+In the life business, where revenue increased by EUR 8.5 million, the increase was due to sales volume growth.
+Insurance revenue decreased slightly only in the reinsurance segment due to a different premium structure.